-It is estimated by the Guttmacher Institute that 222 million women worldwide have an unmet need for modern contraception.
-Women of reproductive age (15 – 49) are considered to be in need of contraception if they are using contraceptives — modern or traditional — or are using no method but are married or are unmarried and sexually active (i.e., had had sex in the three months prior to being surveyed), are fecund and do not want a child soon (in the next two years) or at all; identify their current pregnancy as unintended; or are experiencing postpartum amenorrhea after an unintended pregnancy.
+The Guttmacher Institute estimates that more than 200 million women worldwide have an unmet need for modern contraception.
+Women of reproductive age (15 – 49) are considered to be in need of contraception if they are using contraceptives modern or traditional or are using no method but are married or are unmarried and sexually active (i.e., had had sex in the three months prior to being surveyed), are fecund and do not want a child soon (in the next two years) or at all; identify their current pregnancy as unintended; or are experiencing postpartum amenorrhea after an unintended pregnancy.

 An unmet need may be because the woman cannot access contraception or because, even where it is formally available, take-up and use are limited by the degree of cultural acceptance, the level of female empowerment, affordability or problems with distribution.
 This means many people have much larger families than the global average, with some countries averaging five or six children per woman.
 In some places, high infant mortality rates can contribute to higher birth rates because women have more pregnancies to compensate.